 How many hearings are there per year?

-There are currently eight hearings per year.
+There are currently twelve hearings per year.
 Before each hearing, there is a pre-screen session at which the Board reviews all of the cases submitted for pardon consideration for that particular hearing session.
-Pre-screen sessions are not open to the public.
 Hearing sessions are open to the public.

 Will I have to appear at the hearing?